Finding Abandoned Houses in The Uk

 If we set aside the search for your perfect empty property and assume you have found one which is interesting, stop to consider the cost which may be involved in renovating such a property.
 Renovating derelict properties can become incredibly expensive and can also be a planning permission nightmare.

-The property May well be abandoned or may appear to be a ruin but it could still be a listed building and be protected in some other way.
-Abandoned houses which are found in national parks often fall into this category.
+The property May well is abandoned or may appear to be a ruin but it could still be a listed building and be protected in some other way.
+Abandoned houses that are found in national parks often fall into this category.
 You still need to obtain the correct planning permission and have your building renovation plans approved before you can proceed with any work.